 While the supply is always abundant, finding quality trades is another animal.
 I remember days where the market had no volatility.
 This lack of enthusiasm often occurs around holidays or after really big moves and the market needs a breather.

 You can expect to lose another 7 days from the sheer lack of action over the course of a year.

 So what’s left?
 (217 Days Remaining)

-So after all of these reductions you are looking at a total of 217 trading days where you will be able to make money.
-That means you are losing ~ 14 – 15%% of total available trading days to lack of a better phrase, the cost of doing business.
+So after all of these reductions, you are looking at a total of 217 trading days in a year where you will be able to make money.
+That means you are losing ~ 14% – 15% of total available trading days to, for lack of a better phrase, the cost of doing business.

 Swing Traders vs Day Traders

 If you are day trading, you have to factor in 1.5 months a year where you will not be trading.
 The more you dedicate your life to trading, the closer you will land at the 251 trading days in a year.
-Remember though, it’s not how many days your trade, rather how much money have you made at the end of the year.
+Remember though, it’s not how many days you trade, rather how much money you have made at the end of the year.

 I hope you enjoyed this article.
 Please take a look at tradingsim.com, to see how we can help you improve your trading skills.